 The Lifetime Learning Tax Credit

-The Lifetime Learning Credit maxes out at $2,000, or 20 percent of the first $10,000 you spend on qualified education costs.
+The Lifetime Learning Credit maxes out at $2,000, or 20 percent of the first $10,000 you spend on qualified education costs per student.
 It’s a bit more flexible than the AOTC in that it’s not limited to just the first four years of post-secondary education, and the student doesn’t have to attend at least half-time.
 They need only attend for one academic period, such as a semester, that begins during the calendar tax year.

 Comparing the Credits

 Books and equipment only count toward the LLC if the expense is paid directly to the school, but the AOTC rules are less stringent in this respect, always assuming that the books and equipment are required for attendance.
 You can buy these things elsewhere if you want to.

 And here’s a big difference – the AOTC is partially refundable.
 This means that if some of the credit is left over after it erases any tax you might owe the IRS when you complete your tax return, you can receive 40 percent, up to $1,000, as a tax refund.
 Not so with the LLC.
-After this credit eliminates your tax debt, the IRS effectively gets to keep the balance, if any.
+After the LLC eliminates your tax debt, the IRS effectively gets to keep the balance, if any.

 Phasing out means that the amount of your tax credit will gradually decrease until your income reaches a cap beyond which you can’t claim the credits at all.
 The income thresholds are based on your modified adjusted gross income, which is your adjusted gross income with any foreign earned income exclusion, foreign housing exclusion or foreign housing deduction added back in.
-In other words, most taxpayers will find that their MAGI is the same as their AGI, at least for purposes of claiming the AOTC and LLC.
+In other words, most taxpayers will find that their MAGI is the same as their adjusted gross income or AGI, at least for purposes of claiming the AOTC and LLC.
 Different tax benefits have different MAGI calculations.